top of page

 Free

-Understanding Thomas Hobbes (2).jpg
+Thomas Hobbes pencil drawing

 Thomas Hobbes' 17th century book Leviathan has been called "the greatest single work of political thought in the English language” (John Rawls).